Generating Fair Universal Representations using Adversarial Models: FUR for Gaussian Mixture Models

 \subsection{Data-driven Approach}

-For the data-driven linear representation generated from the CFUR framework, we assume the encoder only has access to the dataset $\mathcal{D}$ with $n$ data samples but not the actual distribution of $({X}, S)$.
-Computing the optimal censoring mechanism becomes a learning problem.
-In the training phase, the data holder learns the parameters of the CFUR model by competing against a computational adversary modeled by a multi-layer neural network.
+To learn the data-driven representation $X_r=g({X})={X}+ {Z}+{\beta}$ using our FUR framework, we assume that $g$ only has access to the dataset $\mathcal{D}$ with $n$ data samples (not $P(X,S)$).
+Computing the optimal $g^*$ is then a learning problem.
+In the training phase, we learn the parameters $\theta_p$ of $g$ by competing against a computational adversary $h(g(\theta_p);\theta_a)$ modeled by a multi-layer neural network.
 When convergence is reached, we evaluate the performance of the learned mechanism by comparing with the one obtained from the game-theoretic approach.
-To quantify the performance of the learned representation, we compute the accuracy of inferring $S$ under a strong MAP adversary that has access to both the joint distribution of $({X}, S)$ and the censoring mechanism.
+To quantify the performance of the learned $X_r$, we compute the accuracy of inferring $S$ under a strong MAP adversary that has access to both the joint distribution of $({X}, S)$ and the censoring mechanism.